 During these times, you can pay the premiums using the built-up cash value and make sure that your policy does not lapse.

 Understandably, not many people can afford to pay $200 per month for life insurance coverage.
-In fact, data from the Society of Actuaries reveals that nearly 40% of whole life policyholders tend to terminate their policies within 10 years, as a result of not being able to afford the premium payments.
+Data from the Society of Actuaries reveals that nearly 40% of whole life policyholders tend to terminate their policies within 10 years, as a result of not being able to afford the premium payments.

 Many people tend to think of cash value life insurance as an investment.
 It is, however, not true at all.
 The returns you get on the cash value component are meager compared to what you can get if you invest the same amount of money in an index fund.